FDA Approves the First Cancer Biosimilar

 To date, clinical trial results have indicated that Mvasi demonstrated similar clinical profiles compared to bevacizumab, and had similar safety, efficacy and immunogenicity profiles.
 The European Medicines Agency is also reviewing a Marketing Authorization Application for Mvasi that was submitted in December 2016.

 For more information on the biosimilar market, review our BIOSIMILAR MARKET ANALYSIS & FORECAST to 2021.
-Our Approach

 This report provides a comprehensive overview of the size of biosimilars’ market, the segmentation of the market, key players and the vast potential of therapies that are in clinical trials.
 In total, 45 biosimilars are available in the global market and currently the E.U. is the major market with 19 approved biosimilars in use.
 A significant number of biosimilars are available in the markets of China, India, South Korea and Latin America.
 Biosimilars from these emerging countries are approved by a less-stringent approval pathway and therefore, the commercialization of their products is mostly confined to the domestic markets.